IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Mapping actions to endpoints

-Now, let’s examine how a specific action can be associated with an API endpoint/verb.
+Now, let's examine how a specific action can be associated with an API endpoint/verb.
 Using the OpenWhisk CLI, you must specify an API path, a verb (`get`, `post`, `put`, `delete`), and the action.

 Notice that you may have to issue the following command and select the proper namespace before able to proceed: